FENM’s Origins

-FENM (Fluoro Ethyl Nor-Memantine) has its origin from its 18F analogue, assessed in collaboration with the Hospital-University of Toulouse, France, as the first highly selective and functional NMDA receptor biomarker.
+RST-01 (Fluoro Ethyl Nor-Memantine) has its origin from its 18F analogue, assessed in collaboration with the Hospital-University of Toulouse, France, as the first highly selective and functional NMDA receptor radiotracer.

 Rationale

-From the high selectivity of FENM to NMDA receptors, came the conclusion that non-radioactive FENM could be an ideal candidate to treat CNS diseases in which balanced activation and blockade of NMDA receptor activity is involded.
-Building a strong network of academic partners (University of Columbia – New York, University of Montpellier, CNRS Toulouse, Ecole Normale Superieure Paris), ReST has been able to acquire evidence that the differentiated effects of FENM on NMDA subtypes should enable a full recovery from traumatic stress, paving the way for a development as a secondary prophylactic for PTSD.
+From the high selectivity of RST-01 to NMDA receptor, came the conclusion that non-radioactive RST-01could be an ideal candidate to treat CNS diseases in which balanced activation and blockade of NMDA receptor activity is involded.
+Building a strong network of academic partners (University of Columbia – New York, University of Montpellier, CNRS Toulouse, Ecole Normale Superieure Paris), ReST has been able to acquire evidence that the differentiated effects of FENMRST-01 on NMDA subtypes should enable a full recovery from traumatic stress, paving the way for a development as a secondary prophylactic for PTSD.

 Disabled by AD (Worldwide)